ymollard/python-advanced-slides/exercises.md

   - `_credit(value)` that credits the current account with the value passed in parameter.
 We will explain the goal of the initial underscore later.
   - `transfer_to(recipient, value)` that transfers the value passed in parameter to the recipient passed in parameter

 - 1.4.
-After each of the following transactions, print the state of all accounts to make sure the intermediary result is correct:
+Run the following scenario and check that end balances are right:
   - 1.4.1.
 Alice buys $100 of goods at Walmart
   - 1.4.2.
-Bob fbuys $100 of goods at Walmart
+Bob buys $100 of goods at Walmart
   - 1.4.3.
 Alice makes a donation of $100 to Bob
   - 1.4.4.
 Bob buys $200 at Walmart